timfox456/explainable-ai/eran.md

 ## Conclusion

-ERAN is effective at providing an aggregated metric for robustness against adverserial attack by combingin both complete and incomplete verificaiton.
+ERAN is effective at providing an aggregated metric for robustness against adversarial attack by combining both complete and incomplete verification.
 It provides a python library to perform the robustness analysis.